welchmatt/Neural-Network-Framework/README.md

 # Neural-Network-Framework
 A high-level neural network framework, written in Fortran with no external libraries.
-Provides support for convolutional, pooling, and dense layers, with an API inspired by Keras.
-Currently, I am in the process of finalizing deconvolutional layers and implementing unpooling layers, and creating a test using the framework to build an autoencoder.
+Provides support for convolutional, deconvolutional, pooling, and dense layers, with an API inspired by Keras.
+Currently, I am in the process of implementing unpooling layers, and creating a test using the framework to build an autoencoder.

 The following is an example CNN to predict on the MNIST dataset (see Tests below, and test_mnist.f08 in src folder).
 The name "snn" stands for "sequential neural network," as in Keras, which is used as the foundation for adding different layers.
 ```fortran